orhun/abstractapi-rs/README.md

 ## APIs

-`abstractapi-rs` is compatible with `v1` versions of the following API's that Abstract provides in free plan:
+`abstractapi-rs` is compatible with `v1` versions of the following API's that Abstract provides:

 - [x] Verify
   - [x] [Email validation](https://app.abstractapi.com/api/email-validation)